MicrosoftDocs/win32/desktop-src/DirectShow/kassert.md

-﻿---
+---
-Description: 'Evaluates an expression, and causes a breakpoint exception if the expression is FALSE.
+Description: Evaluates an expression, and causes a breakpoint exception if the expression is FALSE.
 The text of the expression, the name of the source file, and the line number are logged using the DbgLog macro.
-Ignored in retail builds.' ms.assetid: 'fd116403-df23-490f-b3a8-b2a8bf2b4a5f'
+Ignored in retail builds. ms.assetid: fd116403-df23-490f-b3a8-b2a8bf2b4a5f
 title: KASSERT macro
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # KASSERT macro